 It’s dangerous to react to room rate information without adequate context.
-A variety of qualities affect a room rate.
-It’s the blend of these qualities that define a room’s price for a particular search.
+A variety of qualities affect hotel pricing.
+It’s the blend of these qualities that define a price point for a particular search.

-In pursuit of a clear and accurate comparison, the goal is to visualise each individual room in the way that a potential guest sees it during their research process.
-If guests can see these details when they individually check out each deal on Brand.com, OTAs and metasearch engines, so should you as a revenue manager.
+In pursuit of a clear and accurate comparison, the goal is to visualise each individual hotel room in the way that a potential guest sees it during their research process.
+If guests in your target market can see these details when they individually check out each deal in search of the right price on Brand.com, OTAs and metasearch engines, so should you as a revenue manager.

 Here are some qualities that will influence a room’s price, often significantly:

 Since these qualities influence a room’s price, you want as many of these metrics as possible when doing a comparative analysis of one hotel’s rates against another’s.
 Without this information, comparisons are fraught with inaccuracy; responding by altering your rates could be dangerous and affect your bottom line.
 For example, The price difference between Best Available Rate and Best Flexible Rate is usually meaningful, so comparative analysis must always compare two similar rate types.

 That's why thorough room-type mapping is the foundation for effective revenue management in the hotel industry.

 The qualities outlined above will help you create a meaningful picture.
 But what if you’re interested in how your and your competitors’ rates compare to variables such as the following?